DJ Screw: Death and legacy

 On November 16, 2000, Davis was found dead inside his Houston recording studio in the 8100 block of Commerce Park Drive.
 Fans speculated about the true cause of his death.
 When the coroner reports were released, they confirmed that he died of a codeine overdose in addition to mixed drug intoxication.
 The codeine came from a prescription-strength cough syrup that he would mix with soda to make lean ("purple drank").
 In addition to codeine, Valium and PCP were found in his blood.
 His funeral took place at Mount Pilgrim Baptist Church in his hometown of Smithville, Texas.

-DJ Screw has been a considerable influence in the Houston scene and beyond, "helping to cement his legacy as an underappreciated avant-gardist, creator of a sui generis sound that's still growing and mutating."
+Davis has been a considerable influence in the Houston scene and beyond, "helping to cement his legacy as an underappreciated avant-gardist, creator of a sui generis sound that's still growing and mutating."
 Texas governor Rick Perry honored him by making him an official 'Texas Music Pioneer'.
 Houston Press named the 1995 album 3 'n the Mornin' (Part Two) as no. 13 on its list of the 25 best Houston rap albums of all time, crediting the release for the way it helped shape Houston's hip-hop culture.
-When the Houston hip-hop scene became nationally prominent in 2004, many of the biggest acts could be traced to DJ Screw's crew, the Screwed Up Click.
-Many artists outside of Houston rap have been influenced by Screw's work, including experimental electronic artists such as Oneohtrix Point Never, Balam Acab, How to Dress Well, and Rabit.
+When the Houston hip-hop scene became nationally prominent in 2004, many of the biggest acts could be traced to Davis's crew, the Screwed Up Click.
+Many artists outside of Houston rap have been influenced by Davis's work, including experimental electronic artists such as Oneohtrix Point Never, Balam Acab, How to Dress Well, and Rabit.

-The genre shown by DJ Screw has since evolved into a Houston-based subculture that is associated with the recreational consumption of codeine, opulent jewelry and elaborate vintage vehicles.
-Screw has also left behind a cult following of listeners who self-identify as "screwheads".
+The genre shown by Davis has since evolved into a Houston-based subculture that is associated with the recreational consumption of codeine, opulent jewelry, and elaborate vintage vehicles.
+Davis has also left behind a cult following of listeners who self-identify as "screwheads".
 A music festival and car show in honor of DJ Screw was set up in 2006.
 The inaugural DJ Screwfest featured 200 vehicles and a set list featuring notable Houston hip-hop acts like Trae and Chingo Bling.
 The first festival took place at the Pasadena County Fairgrounds.
 The 2007 documentary film Screwed In Houston, produced by VBS/Vice Magazine, details the history of the Houston hip hop scene and the influence of the chopped and screwed sub-culture on Houston hip hop.
 The five-part series devotes one full episode to DJ Screw and includes video footage of him mixing records, which originates from the Soldiers United for Cash documentary.